Continuous Strategy Replicator Dynamics for Multi--Agent Learning: Examples

 where the fuction $g(\gamma)$ is defined as follows:

+Thus, the steady state strategy profiles are given by Equations~\ref{eq:linear_steady}, where $\gamma_1, \gamma_2$ need to be determined by solving the system of transcendental equations~\ref{eq:selfconsist}.
 As we show below, the nature of the solution strongly depends on the choice of the parameters.
-We now examine this dependence in more details.
-First, let us focus on the symmetric solutions, $\gamma_1 = \gamma_2\equiv \gamma$, in which case Equation~\ref{eq:selfconsist} becomes
+We now examine this dependence in more detail.